Mayada-Elsayed-Mostafa/Monster-tic-tac-terror/README.md

 ## Overview

-The client application allows users to interact with //project name.
+The client application allows users to interact with Monster tic-tac-terror.
 Users can play in three modes: Online (over network) after registering or logging in, vs. computer, and vs. guest (local), record their games and replay them.